 There’s already over 200 factors that play into the Google algorithm that decides how your website ranks–and that number is growing.
 No one has the magic formula to game the system, but I know that SEO engagement metrics and website engagement metrics are key players in increasing your rankings.
 In this episode, I give you a crash course in the three most important engagement metrics, along with a few easy steps to apply them to your website today.
 Don’t wait!

-Transcript of: Website Engagement Metrics That Will Affect Your Google Rankings In 2016
+Transcript of: Website Engagement Metrics That Will Affect Your Google Rankings

 Welcome to the Project Ignite podcast, the Ask Derek edition.
 In this episode, we’re going to talk about search engine optimization, and more specifically, engagement metrics.